n0m4official/AetherSec/README.md

 This project is strictly for educational and ethical purposes.
 Unauthorized use on networks you do not own or have permission to test is **illegal**.
 Use responsibly.

 The author (**n0m4official**) is **not and cannot be held responsible** for how individuals use this project.

+This software is provided 'as is' without any warranties, and by using this code, you agree to take full responsibility for any actions performed using it

 ---